Konfekt/filepicker.vim/README.md

     - Closes the temporary directory buffer after launching the picker.
     - Has effect only when an external picker is available; otherwise `:FilePicker` falls back to `netrw`.
     - Disable by setting `let g:filepicker_hijack_netrw = 0`.

-# Behavior

-- Working directory:
-    - Spawn the picker with `cwd` set to the desired start directory.
-    - Avoid rely-on-positional-path semantics across pickers.

-- File preselection:
-    - If the picker supports starting with a specific file selected, pass it explicitly (e.g. `ranger --selectfile FILE`).
-    - Otherwise rely on the picker’s `cwd`.

-- Editor integration:
-    - Neovim: use `termopen()` in a temporary terminal buffer, then wipe it on exit.
-    - Vim with `+terminal`: use `term_start()`, then wipe the terminal buffer on exit.
-    - Without terminal support: synchronously invoke the picker via `:silent !` and return on exit.

-- Selection transport:
-    - LF: `lf -selection-path <tempfile>`
-    - Ranger: `ranger --choosefiles=<tempfile> [--selectfile <file>]`
-    - Yazi: `yazi --chooser-file=<tempfile>`
-    - NNN: `nnn -p <tempfile>`

-- Multiple selections:
-    - Open the first selection as configured by `g:filepicker_open`.
-    - Add the rest to the `arglist` for `:argdo`, `:next`, etc.

 # Examples